EU leaders scramble to salvage free trade pact with Canada

-The European Union was scrambling Friday to salvage a massive free trade deal with Canada that was being held up by a small region in Belgium.
+Magnette said the talks would continue, but suggested any deal might not be ready in time for Canadian Prime Minister Justin Trudeau's visit to Brussels next Thursday.

+"I plead that, in an amicable way, we jointly postpone the EU-Canada summit and that we give ourselves time," he said.

-EU leaders warned that failure to clinch the deal could ruin the 28-nation bloc's credibility as a trade partner and make it more difficult to strike such agreements with other global allies.
+EU leaders warned that failure to clinch the deal with Canada could ruin the 28-nation bloc's credibility as a trade partner and make it more difficult to strike such agreements with other global allies.

-A similar free trade agreement between the EU and the United States is also being negotiated, but has met with far more opposition than the Canada pact, which has fallen foul of a Belgian region of 3.5 million people.
+A similar free trade agreement between the EU and the United States is also being negotiated, but has met with far more opposition than the Canada pact.
 Progress on the U.S. deal is highly unlikely any time before next month's American election.

-EU Commission President Jean-Claude Juncker said he had invited Canada's International Trade Minister, Chrystia Freeland, to join talks Friday with the EU and Belgium to persuade Paul Magnette, president of the French-speaking Belgian region of Wallonia, to sign off on a deal his legislature has repeatedly rejected.
+EU Commission President Jean-Claude Juncker said he had invited Freeland to join talks Friday with the EU and Belgium to persuade Magnette to sign off on a deal that Wallonia's legislature has repeatedly rejected.

-He said officials from the EU Commission were in talks in Namur, Wallonia's regional capital, with local leaders and the Canadian minister in an effort to find a way out of the stalemate.
+Juncker said officials from the EU Commission were in talks in Wallonia's regional capital, Namur, with regional leaders and the Canadian minister.

-Belgian Prime Minister Charles Michel said he had worked through the night in an effort to broker a deal, including speaking to his Canadian counterpart, Justin Trudeau, who is supposed to fly to Brussels next week to sign the deal.
+Belgian Prime Minister Charles Michel said he had worked through the night in an effort to broker a deal, including speaking to Trudeau.

 Entering an EU summit early Friday, Michel said he did not want to say anything "that would pour oil on the flames" and said he feared positions were hardening as efforts continued to find a solution.